mathworks/matlab-gitlab-ci-template/README.md

 ![template](https://user-images.githubusercontent.com/48831250/166474348-2e106005-23eb-4d62-a0ba-3387bbfcb20a.png)

-The template has three jobs:
+The template includes four jobs:

 * `command` — Run MATLAB scripts, functions, and statements.
 * `test` — Run tests authored using the MATLAB unit testing framework or Simulink Test&trade;.
 * `test_artifacts` — Run MATLAB and Simulink tests, and generate test and coverage artifacts.
+* `build` — Run a build using the MATLAB build tool.

 The jobs in the template use the `matlab -batch` syntax to start MATLAB.
 Additionally, they incorporate the contents of a hidden `.matlab_defaults` job.
-You need to configure this job before running the `command`, `test`, and `test_artifacts` jobs.
+You need to configure this job before running the `command`, `test`, `test_artifacts`, and `build` jobs.
 To configure the job:

 * Specify the name of the MATLAB container image you want to use.
 * Set the `MLM_LICENSE_FILE` environment variable using the port number and DNS address for your network license manager.